dakoo/dakoo.github.io/_posts/2016-04-19-leetcode-move-zeroes.md

 #### Approach

 Look.
 Think of quick sort.
 Based on a pivot value, the smaller ones move to the front side and the bigger ones move to the back side.
-This problem is very similar to quick sort.The bigger than 0 is move to the front side and none-0 is move to the back-side.
+This problem is very similar to quick sort.None-0s move to the front side and 0s move to the back-side.

 ##### Quick sort